 In conjunction with the Chief Justice and the Supreme Court, the Florida Courts E-Filing Authority was established in June 2010 by interlocal agreement, creating a public agency pursuant to chapter 163, Florida Statutes.
-The agency is composed of the Clerks of the Circuit Court who join the Authority and the Clerk of the Supreme Court, as designee of the Chief Justice of the Supreme Court on behalf of all the state courts.
+The agency is composed of the Clerks of the Circuit Court who join the Authority on behalf of all the state trial courts, and the Clerk of the Supreme Court, representing all the appellate courts and as designee of the Chief Justice of the Supreme Court.

-The Florida Courts E-Filing Authority contracted with the Florida Court Clerks & Comptrollers to design, develop, implement, operate, upgrade, support, and maintain the portal incorporating the following features:
+The Authority contracted with the FCCC to design, develop, implement, operate, upgrade, support, and maintain the portal.
+The portal incorporates the following features.

-- A single statewide access point log-in - A single internet access to court records by authorized users - Transmissions to and from the appropriate courts - The ability to provide electronic service of notification receipt of an electronic filing and confirmation of filing in the appropriate court file - Open standards-based integration ability with existing statewide information systems and county e-filing applications - Compliance with the Electronic Court Filing Standard 4.0, the Global Justice Extensible Markup Language and Oasis Legal Markup Language electronic filing requirements in five of the 10 trial court divisions by January 1, 2011 and identified the 10 court divisions as: Circuit Criminal; County Criminal; Juvenile Delinquency; Criminal Traffic; Circuit Civil; County Civil; Civil Traffic; Probate; Family; and Juvenile Dependency.
-With input from the FCTC, the Authority began work on the divisions of Circuit Civil; County Civil; Probate; Family; and Juvenile Dependency.
+- A single statewide access point log-in. - A single internet access to court records by authorized users. - Transmissions to and from the appropriate courts. - The ability to provide electronic service of notification receipt of an electronic filing and confirmation of filing in the appropriate court file. - Open standards-based integration ability with existing statewide information systems and county e-filing applications. - Compliance with the Electronic Court Filing Standard 4.0, the Global Justice Extensible Markup Language, and Oasis Legal Markup Language.

-To ensure that the statewide portal was developed in accordance to court system standards and rules, the Florida Courts E-Filing Authority established a relationship to work in close coordination with the Florida Courts Technology Commission (FCTC).
+To ensure that the statewide portal was developed in accordance to court system standards and rules, the Authority established a relationship to work in close coordination with the Florida Courts Technology Commission (FCTC).

-In 2010, Legislative Appropriations proviso language in HB 5401 mandated the courts system implement
+In 2010, Legislative Appropriations proviso language